Join our Team

 We are one of the longest standing non-profits in the region, serving Hamilton, Halton and Brantford.
 We fight for those battling the effects of poverty, in every stage and from every walk of life.

-Read more on Wesley’s Land Recognition below.
+Read more on Wesley’s Land Acknowledgement below.
 Or learn more about Equity, Diversity and Inclusion at Wesley